Netsec-SJTU/BinMoCo/README.md

 ```

 ## Train and Evaluate on BFS dataset
+The same procedure can be applied to BINKIT dataset which can be downloaded [here](https://github.com/SoftSec-KAIST/BinKit).

 0. Download the BFS dataset [here]((https://drive.google.com/drive/folders/1uqZb0geb4CgDe9XEczZhNcyfBQM1TusG)), which is proposed in paper *How Machine Learning Is Solving the Binary Function Similarity Problem*

 1. Build BFS Database